-You are going to discover all the things you have to know about the basic French expression “Mettre les points sur les i”.
+Get ready to learn everything you ever wanted to know about the basic idiom “Mettre les points sur les i”.

-Are included a complete explanation of what it is and how to use it in a dialogue with an audio example.
-And that’s not all, we also added super useful stuff like slow pronunciation audio, synonym, dialogue example and more!
+More precisely, it includes a detailed explanation of what it is and how to use it in a normal conversation with an audio example.
+Together with the cool things we added like literal meaning, dialogue example, slow pronunciation audio and more!

 You are copying the super long WiFi code from the router and the last letter is “|“.
 But wait, is it a small “L” or a capital “i“?!
 You try the first option: failed.
 You have to type everything again.

 What was the problem here?
 Easy, they just, literally, didn’t put the dots over the i’s: they were not crystal clear with the instructions.

 That’s why when someone is being super precise with something, he/she is “putting the dots over the i’s” (“Il/elle met les points sur les i“)

 a.k.a.
 This person is being so precise that there is no possible confusion.

 To be more precise, we can use it in two cases.

 The first one being what we explained above, for example, to express: “I had been very precise about it” you can say “J’ai mis les points sur les i“.